Home › How Litigation Costs Behave > How cost accumulates without any single causeHow cost accumulates without any single cause

 Distance reveals fragments.

-This difference in perspective makes the accumulation of cost difficult to interpret.
+This difference in perspective makes the accumulation of cost difficult to interpret in real time.

 Stage definition